Such Fun to be Had(lyme)!

 This ferry is bigger then the oldest one too – the current ferry boat is called Selden III, measuring 65 feet by 30 feet, and can accommodate 8 to 9 cars and 49 passengers.
 The crossing usually takes about five minutes.
 An average of 100 vehicles use the ferry every day.

 I’ve since taken this ferry a few times (hence the two bigger pictures with Hoang and Calvin on this page) and rather love that it sort of complements Gillette Castle somehow.
-The whole Essex Steam Trail to Chester-Hadlyme Ferry to Gillette Castle to ferry to train day is as Connecticut as it gets.
+The whole Essex Steam Train to the ferry to Gillette Castle to the ferry to the train day is as Connecticut as it gets.

 And now, the required history: